vishnuprabha404/passquarium/README.md

 # Super Locker - Secure Password Manager

+## 👋 Personal Introduction

+Hi!
+This is a multiplatform password manager app I built using Flutter for myself to solve my personal password management struggles.
+I was having trouble storing all my passwords securely across different devices and platforms, so I decided to create my own solution with military-grade security.

+The app currently works on Android and Windows, using AES-256 encryption to keep everything secure.
+I'm planning to implement more updates in the future, including:
+- 🌐 Custom browser plugins for Chrome, Firefox, and Edge
+- 🔧 Auto-fill functionality for websites and apps
+- 📊 Advanced security analytics and breach monitoring
+- 🎨 More themes and customization options
+- 🔄 Enhanced sync capabilities across more platforms

+---

+## 🔐 About This Project

-A secure, cross-platform password manager built with Flutter that works on Android and Windows.
-Super Locker uses military-grade AES-256 encryption to protect your passwords with multiple layers of security.
+Super Locker is a secure, cross-platform password manager built with Flutter that works on Android and Windows.
+It uses military-grade AES-256 encryption to protect your passwords with multiple layers of security.

 ## 🎯 Features